| How to press, dry flowers,make potpourri

 intentional, for a specific artistic effect.
 Normally, the flowers

+should be laid completely flat.
 4. Microwaving speeds up the pressing!

 Another, more instant way to press flowers is to perform